 P.E.

-This term our P.E. days will be on TUESDAYS
+This term our P.E. day will be on Thursday afternoons led by On Your Marks.

-Children will need to come to school in their P.E. kits on those days.
+Children will need to come to school in their P.E. kits.

 A few reminders for children in school: